-To have students recognize that we are simply applying the same old physics to a new situation by giving them a projectile motion problem where the force involved is created by an electric field instead of the gravitational field.
+To have students recognize that we are giving them a projectile motion problem where the force involved is created by an electric field instead of the gravitational field.

-Equipment: CRT, CRT power supply, meter stick, 6V battery, banana cables, sheathed banana cables.
+Equipment: CRT, CRT power supply, meter stick, 18V/ 5amp power supply or 6V battery, banana cables and sheathed banana cables.
+Note: the 0-5 volt DC on the CRT supply should be avoided, the signal can be noisy.